MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Selection background color

-Set the background color of a selection within the profile.
+This sets the background color of a selection within the profile.
 This will override the `selectionBackground` set in the color scheme if `colorScheme` is set.

 **Property name:** `selectionBackground`